ArthurHeymans/rflasher/README.md

 A modern Rust implementation for reading, writing, and erasing SPI flash chips.
 This is a loose port of [flashprog](https://github.com/SourceArcade/flashprog).

+> **⚠️ ALPHA SOFTWARE WARNING**
+>
+> rflasher is currently in **alpha stage** and should **not be relied upon for production use**.
+For critical flash programming tasks, please use the original [flashprog](https://github.com/SourceArcade/flashprog) instead.
+This project is under active development and may contain bugs that could damage your hardware or data.

 ## Features

 - **Modern Rust Architecture**: Clean separation of concerns with workspace organization